evalieungh/FATES_INCLINE/src/test_nrec_cosmorea_input.md

 again, but manually adding `./xmlchange VCGSITE=ALP1` to the shell commands file before clicking "run".

+./xmlquery --listall  lists all variables ./query_config --compset

+restart
+finidat=restart file (can be done in advanced box)

 The GUI says the run was successful, but again there is no output and no info in the log files, except resources/cases/caseID/archive/logs/cesm.log... which says
 ```